 - Feed your new dog separately from resident dogs and keep treats/bones/etc. to a minimum while everyone establishes boundaries.

-- Please keep your dog under your supervision while outdoors (even for potty breaks) for a few weeks while they learn about their new enviornment.
+- Keep your dog under your supervision while outdoors (even for potty breaks) for a few weeks while they learn about their new enviornment.

 - Consider the use of a crate when leaving your new dog unattended.
-Start with short periods of time (20 minutes or so) and work your way up to longer stretches.
+This keeps your dog and your possessions safe!
+If your dog is not already crate trained, start with short periods of time (20 minutes or so) and work your way up to longer stretches.

 - Keep your new dog secured in your vehicle when you are out and about for the first few weeks via a leash.
-Door darting out of a car is the most common way a newly adopted dog is lost following adoption.
+Door darting out of a car is a common way a newly adopted dog is lost following adoption.

 - Avoid dog parks.
-If you are a dog park type of person, consider avoiding them for at least a month or two after adopting your dog until you really get to know their personality.
+If you are a dog park type of person, consider avoiding them for at least a month or two after adopting your dog until you really get to know their personality and how they interact with other dogs.

 No Paws On The Ground

-“NO PAWS ON THE GROUND” is for any puppy or dog who has not had a full schedule of vaccinations.
-Until two weeks after all THREE boosters have been administered, your puppy is at-risk.
-They should NOT be put down in the grass or on the ground in any public spaces where another dog may have been, including friend/neighbor’s house, stores, and dog parks.
+“NO PAWS ON THE GROUND” protocol applies to all puppies who have not yet been fully vaccinated.
+Your puppy does not have full immunity until two weeks after their last vaccine.
+They should NOT be put down in the grass or on the ground in any public space where another unknown dog may have been, including the vet, pet stores, and dog parks.
 They should only touch the ground inside your house and your back yard.
 Their immature immune system makes them susceptible to deadly, highly contagious viruses such as Parvo, Distemper, Parainfluenza, Adenovirus, etc.

-“NO PAWS ON THE GROUND” is for any puppy or dog who has not had a full schedule of vaccinations.
-Until two weeks after all THREE boosters have been administered, your puppy is at-risk.
-They should NOT be put down in the grass or on the ground in any public spaces where another dog may have been, including friend/neighbor’s house, stores, and dog parks.
+“NO PAWS ON THE GROUND” protocol applies to all puppies who have not yet been fully vaccinated.
+Your puppy does not have full immunity until two weeks after their last vaccine.
+They should NOT be put down in the grass or on the ground in any public space where another unknown dog may have been, including the vet, pet stores, and dog parks.
 They should only touch the ground inside your house and your back yard.
 Their immature immune system makes them susceptible to deadly, highly contagious viruses such as Parvo, Distemper, Parainfluenza, Adenovirus, etc.

 How To Properly Introduce Two Dogs